Blog

 A mobile inventory app connected to Supabase cloud, automating tasks with a robot holding a gear.

-You don't need a development team to build a working inventory app.
-Modern platforms like CatDoes let you describe what you need in plain English, and AI agents translate that into a functional mobile application with a database backend.
+You don't need a dev team to build a working inventory app.
+Tools like CatDoes let you say what you need in plain English.
+AI agents then turn that into a mobile app with a database backend.

 From Idea to App: A Practical Example

-Picture a boutique shop owner who needs to track stock, add new products, and get low-stock alerts.
-With CatDoes, the process is conversational:
+Say you run a boutique shop and need to track stock, add products, and get low-stock alerts.
+With CatDoes, you just talk to it:

 1. "I need a screen to add a new product."
-The AI creates an interface with fields for name, SKU, price, and quantity.
+The AI creates a form with fields for name, SKU, price, and quantity.

 2. "Show me all my products with stock levels."
-This generates a list view with current inventory counts.
+This builds a list view with current inventory counts.

 3. "Alert me when items drop below reorder level."
-The system builds a filtered view showing low-stock products.
+The system creates a filtered view of low-stock products.

-Behind the scenes, the platform creates the database schema, API endpoints, and mobile UI.
-You focus on business logic while the AI handles the technical implementation.
+Behind the scenes, the tool sets up the database, API, and mobile UI.
+You focus on your business while the AI handles the tech.

 Why Supabase Powers Modern Inventory Apps

-CatDoes connects to Supabase, giving your app an enterprise-grade PostgreSQL database without setup headaches.
-You get authentication, real-time data sync, and cloud hosting out of the box.
+CatDoes hooks into Supabase, giving your app a top-tier PostgreSQL database with zero setup.
+You get login tools, real-time sync, and cloud hosting out of the box.

-If you're exploring your options, our guide on choosing a database for a small business goes deeper into the decision-making process.
+If you're weighing your options, our guide on picking a database for a small business goes deeper into the decision process.

 Frequently Asked Questions